These hiking trails are closed due to natural hazards

 - Climate change is exacerbating these dangers: Heavy rainfall, thawing permafrost and drier summers are increasingly destabilizing mountain landscapes.

-- Hikers bear personal responsibility, and the umbrella organization Schweizer Wanderwege strongly advises careful planning.
+- Hikers bear personal responsibility, and the umbrella organization Schweizer Wanderwege urgently recommends careful planning.
 Current closures are marked on the Wanderland Schweiz online map.

 "Closed due to rockfall", "Closed due to landslide" or "Closed for safety reasons".
 This and similar information can currently be found on over 70 hiking trails, from the Lower Engadine in the far east of Switzerland to Lower Valais on the border with France.